-Person/Perception - Potential drunk drivers perceive the consequences of a DWI conviction as severe and important to avoid
+Person/Perception - Potential drunk drivers perceive the consequences of a DWI conviction as severe and important to avoid o Penalities are in fact given and are sufficiently negative.

 Public information should stress both the general (e.g., "DWI will be the hassle of your life") to the specific (e.g., loss of license, increased insurance costs, etc.) consequences of a DWI conviction